probot/probot/docs/persistence.md

 ## Firebase

 [Firebase](https://firebase.google.com/) is Google's services-as-a-service that includes a simple JSON database.
 You can learn more about dealing with the Javascript API [here](https://firebase.google.com/docs/database/web/start).
+Note that for security purposes, you may also want to look into the [Admin API](https://firebase.google.com/docs/database/admin/start).

 ```js
 // index.js